Osamaashraf12/OverTheWire-bandit/Level1-2.md

 ```
 locate p0.txt
 ```
-> It shows /home/kali/bandit/p0.txt, so I’m in the right place.<br/>
+> It shows /home/kali/bandit/p0.txt, so I’m in the right place.

 Now save the password:
 ```
 echo 'password_from_level_1' > p1.txt